cssr-tools/pycopm/README.md

 [project no. 331841] and by [_Expansion of Resources for CO2 Storage on the Horda Platform (ExpReCCS)_](https://www.norceresearch.no/en/projects/expansion-of-resources-for-co2-storage-on-the-horda-platform-expreccs) [project no. 336294].
 This is work in progress.
 Contributions are more than welcome using the fork and pull request approach.
+For a new feature, please request this by raising an issue.